DavidLivingstoneHini/React-Personal-Portfolio/README.md

 ## <a href="https://pensive-golick-762a4c.netlify.app" target="_blank">LIVE DEMO</a>

 ## Description
-This is a ReactJS personal portfolio website
+This is my ReactJS personal portfolio website

 ## Make it Your Own!
 #### PREREQUISITES: